 - Can shift or leak during high-intensity activity

-- Not good for heavy coverage
+- Not great for heavy leaks

 Reusable Incontinence Pads

-Best for: Light to medium coverage
+Best for: Light coverage

 - Most affordable option over time

-- Fewer potential irritants for those with sensitive ski
+- Fewer potential irritants for sensitive skin

 - More likely to shift or leak during high-intensity activity than disposable pads